 - The hashtag was initially launched by ArabTimes and MBNsaudi pertaining to the arrest of several princes in KSA, not including Saad Hariri

-- The hashtag was reetweeted and “owned” by Wiam Wahab who added Saad Hariri to the list of the arrested people
+- The hashtag was reetweeted and “owned” by Wiam Wahab who was, in turn, mentioned, retweet and commented 270 times.

-- An interesting trending Tweet (161 engagements) is the one launched by Charbel Khalil, asking Saad Hariri to take a selfie anywhere outside his residence in KSA to prove he’s not detained.
+- Another interesting trending Tweet (161 engagements) is the one that was launched by Charbel Khalil, asking Saad Hariri to take a selfie anywhere outside his residence in KSA to prove he’s not detained.